zhengwuma/zhengwuma.github.io/_pages/about.md

 Hi, I'm Zhengwu, a 2nd-year PhD student at the [LAnguages, Machines & Brains Lab](https://compneurolinglab.github.io/), City University of Hong Kong, supervised by [Prof. Jixing Li](https://jixing-li.github.io/).

-Before moving to Hong Kong, I earned my B.A. in English from Xi'an Jiaotong University, where I completed my thesis under [Prof. Xiaopeng Zhang](https://gr.xjtu.edu.cn/zh/web/zhangxp).
-During undergrad, I studied at the University of Wisconsin-Madison, where I dove into linguistics.
-I also interned at iFLYTEK Silk Road Headquarters.
+Before moving to Hong Kong, I earned my B.A. in English from Xi'an Jiaotong University, supervised by [Prof. Xiaopeng Zhang](https://gr.xjtu.edu.cn/zh/web/zhangxp).
+During undergrad, I also studied at the University of Wisconsin-Madison, where I dove into linguistics.
+I was the intern at iFLYTEK Silk Road Headquarters.

 My research applies computational models to uncover how the human brain represents and computes semantic information during speech comprehension.